MohamedElAmineGherabi/Simulating-Network-Attacks-then-Detecting-them-using-Wireshark/README.md

 <h2>Project Details</h2>
-Splunk (one of the most popular security information and event management (SIEM) platforms in the world) is a powerful tool used by cybersecurity professionals to monitor, search, and analyze machine-generated big data via a web-style interface.
-This lab focuses on understanding how to use Splunk for effective monitoring and detection of potential security threats.<br />
+This lab focuses on using Wireshark, a powerful network protocol analyzer, to simulate and detect various network attacks.
+The hands-on experience was designed to enhance my skills in network security analysis by providing a safe, pre-configured environment to practice detecting malicious activities.<br />
 <br />

 **Tasks Breakdown:**

 **Task 1: Getting Started in the Lab Environment**

-Started by initializing the lab environment which involved setting up the Splunk infrastructure.
-This foundational step is essential as it ensures all data ingestion and analysis can be performed efficiently.
+Started by initializing the lab environment, which involved setting up the necessary infrastructure.
+This foundational step ensures that all tools and applications, including Wireshark and the Attack Application, are ready for use.

-**Task 2: Uploading Data to Splunk**
+**Task 2: Using the Attack Application (PS ATTACK ENGINE)**

-Learned how to upload various types of data to Splunk.
-This is crucial for ensuring that the data needed for analysis is correctly integrated into the system.
+Learned how to use the Attack Application: PS ATTACK ENGINE (Network TTPs) to simulate different types of network attacks.
+This is crucial for generating the network traffic needed for analysis.

-**Task 3: Performing Searches in Splunk**
+**Task 3: Capturing Packets with Wireshark**

-Conducted searches within Splunk to locate specific information.
-Mastering search commands and understanding the syntax is vital for effective data analysis and threat detection.
+Opened Wireshark and selected the appropriate network interface (ens5) to begin capturing live packets.
+This step is essential for monitoring network traffic in real-time.

-**Task 4: Creating and Sharing Reports in Splunk**
+**Task 4: Analyzing Network Attacks**

-Focused on creating and sharing reports.
-This involves summarizing findings and sharing insights with relevant stakeholders, which is critical for proactive threat management and response.
+Analyzed and Categorized (Source, Destination, Protocol.. etc) the resulting traffic in Wireshark generated from the previous simulated attacks.

-**Task 5: Creating Dashboards in Splunk**
+**Task 5: Reporting and Visualizing Findings**

-Developed dashboards for continuous monitoring.
-Dashboards are essential for visualizing key metrics and real-time data to quickly assess and respond to threats.
+Documented the findings from the packet analysis and created visual representations of the network traffic.
+This step is critical for summarizing insights and sharing them with relevant stakeholders.

 <br />

 **Key Takeaways:**

-This lab enhanced my technical skills in using Splunk for real-time monitoring, detecting potential malicious activities, and complex data analysis.
-It also provided practical experience in managing and interpreting large datasets, which is crucial for effective cybersecurity defense strategies.
-The ability to customize and utilize Splunk's powerful searching and reporting tools prepares me for advanced cybersecurity monitoring and detection tasks.
+This lab enhanced my technical skills in using Wireshark for real-time network traffic analysis and detecting potential malicious activities.
+It provided practical experience in simulating network attacks and interpreting captured data, which is crucial for effective cybersecurity defense strategies.
+The ability to use Wireshark's powerful analysis tools prepares me for advanced network security monitoring and threat detection tasks.
 <br />

 <h2>Languages and Utilities Used</h2>

+- <b>Attack Application: PS ATTACK ENGINE (Network TTPs) Used to simulate various network attacks.</b>
-- <b>Splunk Interface: Utilized for all data ingestion, searches, report generation, and dashboard creations.</b>
+- <b>Wireshark: Utilized for capturing and analyzing network traffic.</b>

 <h2>Environments Used </h2>

-- <b>Splunk Environment: Conducted the project within Splunk’s own operational environment, which is optimized for data analysis and monitoring tasks.
-This setup is essential for handling large-scale data specific to cybersecurity needs.
+- <b>Linux Desktop Environment: The project was conducted in a Linux-based environment.
+This choice emphasizes a commitment to leveraging the powerful, versatile capabilities of Linux for network security tasks.

 </b>